WouterBant/AI4MI/README.md

 Training nnU-Net was easily done by following instructions from their [README](src/nnUNet/readme.md).

 > To train nnU-Net for the Segthor dataset first follow the instructions in the nnU-net [README](src/nnUNet/readme.md) up until the creation of the dataset.
-Then run [src/nnUNet/custom_scripts/nnunet_format_ordinary.py](src/nnUNet/custom_scripts/nnunet_format_ordinary.py) using the directory of the created dataset directory as an argument.
+Then run [src/nnUNet/custom_scripts/nnunet_format_ordinary.py](src/nnUNet/custom_scripts/nnunet_format_ordinary.py) using the directory of the labels of the created dataset as an argument.
 This ensures the mask values from the Segthor dataset which range from 0-255 are cast to the class values ranging from 0-4.
 Then continue the instructions in the nnU-net [README](src/nnUNet/readme.md) to train the different configurations.

 Evaluation on 2D metrics with: